-The only way many of the properties of water can be explained is by understanding that water has a unique molecular structure.
-Certain circumstances, discussed in detail in the book, Dancing with Water, encourage water to form a repeating, geometric, molecular pattern where water becomes a liquid crystal.
-The video below is from a lecture given by MJ Pangman in 2011 – on understanding the liquid crystalline state of water.
+The only way the unusual properties of water can be explained is by understanding that water has a unique molecular structure.
+Certain circumstances, discussed in detail in the book, Dancing with Water, encourage water to form a repeating molecular pattern where water becomes a liquid crystal.
+The video below is from a lecture given by MJ Pangman on the liquid crystalline state of water.

-Dr. Gerald Pollack, professor of bioengineering at the University of Washington has provided significant evidence for water’s liquid crystalline structure.
-His research has demonstrated water’s capacity to form large zones of structured water.
-He has shown that this water has measurably different characteristics including: molecular stability, a negative electrical charge, greater viscosity, molecular alignment, and an enhanced ability to absorb certain spectra of light.
-He and others have provided evidence that the liquid crystalline phase of water is intimately connected with the generation of life.
-Dr. Pollack discusses his research in a recent lecture.
+Dr. Gerald Pollack, professor of bioengineering at the University of Washington has provided significant evidence for water’s capacity to form large zones of liquid crystalline/structured water.
+He has shown that this water has measurably different characteristics including: a negative electrical charge, greater viscosity, molecular alignment, and an enhanced ability to absorb certain spectra of light.
+He and others have provided evidence that the liquid crystalline phase of water is intimately connected with life.

 Much of the water in a healthy human body is in a liquid crystalline/structured state.
 Many components of the body are also considered to be liquid crystals, including collagen and cell membranes.
-These tissues work cooperatively with structured water to create an informational network that reaches to every cell.
-The liquid crystalline organization of the human body accounts for the instantaneous transfer of signals and other biological information.
+These tissues work cooperatively with structured water to create an informational network that reaches every cell.
+It is the liquid crystalline organization of the human body that accounts for the instantaneous transfer of signals and other biological information.

-Healthy DNA is surrounded by structured water.
-This water is responsible for the DNA’s stability.
-Structured water is also responsible for supporting the electromagnetic field surrounding DNA.
-As water loses its crystalline structure (because of age and disease), the integrity of the DNA is often compromised.
-Youthful DNA, surrounded by crystalline/structured water, has a much stronger electromagnetic field than DNA from older individuals.
+Healthy DNA is also surrounded by structured water; as water loses its crystalline structure (with age and disease), the integrity of DNA is often compromised.
+It is structured water that is responsible for the DNA’s stability and for the maintenance of a strong electromagnetic field around it.
+Youthful DNA, surrounded by liquid crystalline/structured water, has a much stronger electromagnetic field than DNA from elderly individuals.

 Top: The tetrahedral molecular structure of water as viewed from the side.